JennyCloud/networking-hub/cert-prep/network-plus/notes/networking-concepts/networking-functions.md

 # Networking Functions

-Networking functions describe what a network is responsible for doing in order to allow devices to communicate reliably and securely.
+Networking exists to move data from one device to another reliably, efficiently, and securely.

 ---

-## 1. Device Identification (Addressing)
+## 1. Encapsulation

-Every device on a network must have a unique identifier.

-- **MAC Address** → Physical address (Layer 2)
+Encapsulation is the process of wrapping data with protocol information as it moves down the OSI layers.

+Example flow:
+Application Data
+→ TCP/UDP Header added (Layer 4)
-- **IP Address** → Logical address (Layer 3)
+→ IP Header added (Layer 3)

-Without addressing, devices would not know where to send data.
+→ Ethernet Header added (Layer 2)

+Each layer adds its own header.
+At the destination, the process is reversed (decapsulation).

+Why it matters:
+Encapsulation allows different layers to perform specialized tasks while working together.

 ---

-## 2. Encapsulation
+## 2. Addressing

-Encapsulation is the process of wrapping data with protocol information as it moves down the OSI model layers.

-Example:
-Application Data → TCP Segment → IP Packet → Ethernet Frame

-Each layer adds its own header information.

-Purpose:
-- Identifies source and destination
-- Tracks sessions
-- Ensures proper delivery
+Networks need addressing so devices know where to send data.

+Types of addresses:

+- MAC Address (Layer 2) → Physical hardware address
+- IP Address (Layer 3) → Logical network address
+- Port Number (Layer 4) → Identifies specific application/service

+Without addressing, data would have no destination.

 ---

-## 3. Segmentation and Reassembly
+## 3. Routing and Forwarding

-Large pieces of data are broken into smaller segments for transmission.

-- TCP divides data into segments
-- Receiver reassembles segments in the correct order

-This improves reliability and efficiency.
+Routing determines the best path for data to travel between networks.

+Routers:
+- Examine the destination IP address
+- Check their routing table
+- Forward the packet to the next hop

+Forwarding is the actual movement of the packet based on routing decisions.

 ---

-## 4. Routing and Switching
+## 4. Fragmentation

-### Switching (Layer 2)
-- Moves data within the same local network (LAN)
-- Uses MAC addresses

-### Routing (Layer 3)
-- Moves data between different networks
-- Uses IP addresses

-Routers determine the best path for data to reach its destination.
+If a packet is too large for the network medium (MTU limit), it may be broken into smaller pieces.

+MTU (Maximum Transmission Unit):
+- Ethernet default MTU is 1500 bytes

+Fragments are reassembled at the destination.

 ---

-## 5. Name Resolution
+## 5. Error Detection

-Humans use names.
-Computers use IP addresses.

-**DNS (Domain Name System)** translates domain names into IP addresses.

-Example:
-google.com → 142.250.x.x
+Networks must detect corruption during transmission.

+Layer 2 uses:
+- Frame Check Sequence (FCS)

+Layer 4 (TCP) uses:
+- Checksums
+- Acknowledgments (ACKs)

+TCP can retransmit lost or damaged data.
+UDP does not guarantee delivery.

 ---

-## 6. DHCP (Dynamic Host Configuration Protocol)
+## 6. Flow Control

-Automatically assigns:
-- IP address
-- Subnet mask
+Flow control prevents a fast sender from overwhelming a slow receiver.

+TCP uses:
-- Default gateway
+- Window size
-- DNS server
+- Acknowledgments

-Prevents manual configuration errors.
+This ensures stable communication.

 ---

-## 7. Network Security
+## 7. Time To Live (TTL)

-Networks must protect data and control access.

-Common functions:
-- Firewalls (traffic filtering)
-- Access Control Lists (ACLs)
-- VPNs (encrypted tunnels)
-- Authentication systems
+TTL is a field inside the IP header.

+Purpose:
+To prevent packets from traveling endlessly in routing loops.

+How it works:
+- Each router that forwards a packet reduces the TTL value by 1.
+- When TTL reaches 0, the packet is dropped.
+- The router sends back an ICMP "Time Exceeded" message.

+Example:
+If a packet starts with TTL = 64, and passes through 5 routers,
+TTL becomes 59.

+If a routing loop exists,
+TTL will eventually hit 0,
+and the packet will be discarded.

+Why TTL matters:
+- Prevents infinite network loops
+- Helps tools like `tracert` / `traceroute` work

+Traceroute works by sending packets with increasing TTL values to discover each hop along the path.

 ---

-## 8. Monitoring and Management
+## 8. Name Resolution

-Networks must be observed and maintained.

-Examples:
-- SNMP (Simple Network Management Protocol)
-- Logging and alerting
-- Configuration backups

-Monitoring tools detect failures, performance issues, and security threats.
+Humans use domain names.
+Networks use IP addresses.

+DNS (Domain Name System):
+- Translates domain names to IP addresses

+Example:
+google.com → 142.250.x.x

 ---

-## 9. Fault Tolerance and Redundancy
+## 9. Network Address Translation (NAT)

-Networks are designed to avoid single points of failure.

-Examples:
-- Redundant links
-- Failover routers
-- Load balancing

-Goal: Maintain uptime and availability.
+NAT allows private IP addresses to access the internet using a public IP address.

+Common in home routers and firewalls.

+Purpose:
+- Conserves public IP addresses
+- Adds a layer of basic security

 ---

-## Summary
+# Summary

-Networking functions allow devices to:
+Core Networking Functions:

+- Encapsulation
-- Identify each other
+- Addressing
-- Send and receive data
-- Resolve names
+- Routing
-- Route traffic correctly
+- Fragmentation
+- Error Detection
-- Maintain security
+- Flow Control
+- TTL loop prevention
-- Monitor health
+- Name Resolution
-- Recover from failures
+- NAT

-A network is not just cables and devices — it is a system that manages communication from end to end.
+Networking is rule-based data movement.
+Packets follow logic, not intention.
+When something breaks, there is always a reason.